 With rote learning hitting the high road, teachers are being encouraged to explore and implement different ways of learning.
-That's good news for children who respond more to kinetic stimulus, learning by carrying out physical activity, than visual material - and a way of levelling the playing fields, because it takes into account the understanding that we don't all learn in the same way.
+That's good news for children who respond more to kinetic stimulus - learning by carrying out physical activity - than visual material - and a way of levelling the playing fields, because it takes into account the understanding that we don't all learn in the same way.

 What does this all mean?
 The classroom, as we knew it, is obsolete.
-Just as we sniggered at the thought of taking a course in shorthand, or marvel that people ever took the time to send a fax, so too will our children come to regard our former classrooms as relics of a quaint past.
+Just as we sniggered at the thought of taking a course in shorthand or marvel that people ever took the time to send a fax, so, too, our children will come to regard our former classrooms as relics of a quaint past.

-When Giuseppe Plumari envisioned this wonderful lifestyle resort for all South Africans, his idea was to create a community rooted in the values of a bygone era; a time where family, friends and neighbours were at the core of our existence.
-Family was a pillar of this world, and children spent hours poring over books, grappling with puzzles or kicking balls, or riding in the street with their neighbours, rather than hunched over devices.
+When Giuseppe Plumari envisioned this wonderful lifestyle resort for all South Africans, his idea was to create a community rooted in the values of a bygone era; a time where family, friends, and neighbours were at the core of our existence.
+Family was a pillar of this world, and children spent hours poring over books, grappling with puzzles or kicking balls, or riding in the street with their friends, rather than hunched over devices.

 Added to this, we offer a cultural programme where self-expression is encouraged and applauded.
 We take pride in providing our children with a safe space for exploring their own strengths and stretching their boundaries.
 By providing various testing grounds for talent, we believe that we are also providing the building blocks of self-esteem - and this, in turn, is the quality which helps our children respond to those around them with compassion and respect, while maintaining their own integrity.

-Our offering is underpinned by an emphasis on personal growth, leadership, community spirit and innovation.
+Our offering is underpinned by an emphasis on personal growth, leadership, community spirit, and innovation.

-Growing up in a country where our children will have to feel comfortable interacting with people whose upbringing was vastly different from their own, this accent on acceptance and inclusiveness is a precious part of our culture.
+Growing up in a country where our children will have to feel comfortable interacting with people whose upbringing was vastly different from their own, this accent on acceptance and inclusivity is a precious part of our culture.